patocl/Tips/ThecnicalImplementation.md

 As our software application grows in complexity and handles a greater volume of data and transactions, it is crucial to address specific challenges that may arise.
 One of these challenges is handling SQL deadlocks gracefully.
 SQL deadlocks occur when multiple database transactions compete for the same resources and can lead to performance degradation or application failures.

+The code project must be built on the VB.NET programming language, and we have chosen to stick with VB.NET to avoid the complexity and overhead associated with creating a new project in C#.
+This decision aligns with our goal of keeping our current solution as straightforward as possible.

 ## 3. Folder Structure for the Project

 To maintain a well-organized and structured codebase, our project follows a logical folder structure.
 This structure ensures that different components and modules of the application are neatly organized for easy navigation and maintenance.
 Below is an overview of our project's folder structure: